Why I decided to use an organic UV Filter

 Jul 27, 2024

-Why did we decided to use an organic UV filter in our Everyday Sun Cream SPF 50
+Why did we decide to use an organic UV filter in our Everyday Sun Cream SPF 50?

 For sunscreen products, the choice lies between organic ("chemical") and inorganic ("mineral") UV-Filters.
 Both types of UV filters - organic and inorganic - work in exactly the same way.
 Both absorb and have reflective properties.